This special session explored how different disciplines and sectors can come together to solve global challenges.

 - How can governments, funders and universities encourage researchers to visit the no-man’s-land of interdisciplinary work?

-Dr Rana Dajani, Associate Professor, Department of Biology & Biotechnology, Hashemite University and Radcliffe fellow, Harvard University, will moderate the panel discussion.
+Dr Rana Dajani, Associate Professor, Department of Biology & Biotechnology, Hashemite University and Radcliffe fellow, Harvard University, moderated the panel discussion.

 Professor of Physics Education & Head of the School of Physical Sciences, The Open University